matthewseddon/cmpstd/README.md

 Finally, an illustrative Python client has been written to illustrate how this can be incorporated into back end data processing workflows.

 ## Simple Example Service
-NOTE:: The "simple" build is currently the only working directory.
-A modular build is in development and forthcoming.
 A simple example is provided in the `simple` directory.
 To build and run this in docker build with
 ```bash
 cd simple